crpietschmann/portfolio/_posts/2013-03-16-what-e2809cvare2809d-really-means-in-ce28093ite28099s-not-e2809cvariante2809d.markdown

 }
 .csharpcode .lnum { color: #606060; }</style>

-<p>Now, I must admit the use of “var” in the above primitive examples is rather trivial, but it can <strong>save typing and reduce verbosity</strong> for complex object types; as in the “student” example.
-If you must include the full namespace of the complex object type or a longer object type name will help give you more benefit of using “var.”</p>
+Now, I must admit the use of “var” in the above primitive examples is rather trivial, but it can **save typing and reduce verbosity** for complex object types; as in the “student” example.
+If you must include the full namespace of the complex object type or a longer object type name will help give you more benefit of using “var.”

 <pre class="csharpcode"><span class="rem">// standard (verbose)</span>
 Company.Namespace.People.Person student = <span class="kwrd">new</span> Company.Namespace.People.Person();